ShaheenHossain/eagle-12.1/doc/reference/orm.rst

   string), this makes them overridable (removes the need for an intermediate "trampoline" function)
-* double check that all fields and methods have different names, there is no warning in case of collision (because Python handles it before Eagle ERP sees anything)
+* double check that all fields and methods have different names, there is no warning in case of collision (because Python handles it before Eagle sees anything)
 * the normal new-api import is ``from eagle import fields, models``.
 If compatibility decorators are necessary, use ``from eagle import api,